What Low-Hanging Fruit Means in Business

 The low-hanging fruit is tempting, easily remedied, but potentially significantly less valuable than these latter, more challenging issues.
 Other examples of low-hanging fruit might include:

-- Customers who regularly re-order product, requiring little more than an occasional reminder call from a sales representative.
+- Customers who regularly re-order a product, requiring little more than an occasional reminder call from a sales representative.

 - Quality defects in manufacturing that are easily identified and repaired.